The Tale of Gamelyn: Plot

 Five tuns of wine are broached, and Gamelyn swore that none should leave while a drop was left.
 The feast lasted seven days and nights, and at the end, Gamelyn farewells his guests and proceeds to fetch his brother who had taken refuge in the cellar.
 The brother tells Gamelyn that he will make him his heir, but to avenge the death of his porter, and to preserve his honour, he asks that Gamelyn allow himself to be bound hand and foot.
-Gamely naively agrees and is therefore fettered to a post in the dining-hall where he stands without food, for all to mock.
+Gamelyn naively agrees and is therefore fettered to a post in the dining-hall where he stands without food, for all to mock.
 He turns to Adam the Spencer, who makes a promise to bring him food and loosen his bonds.
 Adam had been his father's man, and he has more to add to the plan.
 He tells Gamelyn that his brother has arranged a feast for the next Sunday; all the great churchmen will be there, but before they come, Adam has promised to unlock Gamelyn's fetters.
 In the middle of the meal it is planned that the churchmen should speak to Gamelyn's brother on his behalf; in which case, Gamelyn would be free and no suspicion need fall on Adam.
 But if they would not, then Gamelyn should, when Adam gave the sign, throw away his fetters, and then: